 While at HHS, Joy held positions in the Public Health Service, the Social Security Administration, the Office of Education, and the Office of the Secretary.
 She gained headquarters and field perspectives by working in Washington DC, San Francisco, and Philadelphia.

 As head of her own consulting firm since 1995, Joy provides practical evaluation consulting and training to public and private sector clients.
-She developed an effective writing course that covers the principles of the Plain Writing Act of 2010, and has taught it for the Council of the Inspectors General on Integrity & Efficiency, the HHS Office of Inspector General, and the Centers for Disease Control and Prevention (CDC).
+She developed an effective writing course that covers the principles of the Plain Language Act of 2010, and has taught it for the Council of the Inspectors General on Integrity & Efficiency, the HHS Office of Inspector General, the Centers for Disease Control and Prevention (CDC), and the Austin Independent School District.

-Joy is also a Senior Vice President at Strategic Management Systems, Inc. a health care regulatory consulting firm headquartered in Alexandria, Virginia.She helps clients establish, build and assess the effectiveness of their corporate compliance programs.She also provides training on compliance auditing, risk assessment, and related compliance topics.
+o As a Senior Vice President at Strategic Management Systems, Inc., a leading health care regulatory consulting firm, she helped clients establish, build and assess the effectiveness of their corporate compliance programs.She also developed training on compliance auditing, risk assessment, and related compliance topics.

 In addition to EERS, Joy's current memberships include the American Evaluation Association and the Center for Plain Language.